 Mandatory inspections of all non-exempt vessels will be conducted at either boat ramp (when open for use) and must be completed satisfactorily prior to launching on the reservoir or exiting from the boat ramp parking lot.
 Any vessel, float tube or belly boat that is found to be contaminated will be refused admittance to the reservoir until that vessel, float tube or belly boat is satisfactorily decontaminated.
 Owner's of any vessel, float tube or belly boat found to be contaminated after being removed from Eleven Mile Reservoir will be assisted by parks and wildlife staff in ensuring that the vessel, float tube or belly boat is "clean" prior to exiting the boat ramp parking lot.
 It is illegal in Colorado to knowingly transport ANS.

-EFFECTIVE SEPT 04th, 2012: The Witchers Cove Boat Ramp is closed to all use for the fall/winter season.
+EFFECTIVE SEPT 03rd, 2013: The Witchers Cove Boat Ramp closed to all use for the fall/winter season at close of business the night before.
 The Witchers Cove inspection station is closed at this time as well.

-EFFECTIVE NOV 01st, 2012: The lake is closed to all boating for the season.
-All ramps and all inspections stations are closed for the season by this date
+EFFECTIVE NOV 01st, 2013: The lake is closed to all boating for the season at close of business the night before.
+All ramps and all inspections stations are closed for the season by this date.

-EFFECTIVE April (TBD), 2013: Boating will be permited on the lake after ice-off.
+EFFECTIVE April (TBD), 2014: Boating will be permited on the lake after ice-off (TBD).
 Mandatory vessel inspections for ANS will be conducted ONLY at the Eleven Mile North Shore Boat Ramp Parking Lot from 1/2 hour before sunrise to 1/2 hour after sunset.
-The Witchers Cove boat ramp and inspection station will remain closed for the season until Friday, May 24, 2013.
+The Witchers Cove boat ramp and inspection station will remain closed for the season until Friday, May 23, 2014.
 Launching is prohibited without an inspection, as is removal of a boat from the boat ramp parking lot without an inspection.
 Both the reservoir and boat ramp are closed to boating 1/2 hour after sunset to 1/2 hour before sunrise.
 We ask that you arrive at the inspection station with your vessel clean, drained and dry.
 Vessels that arrive in a dirty condition will not be inspected and will not be allowed to launch.

 How Can You Help?